 I also recommend avoiding high-intensity interval training (HIIT) until you've returned to your usual running routine and haven't had any negative symptoms for at least two weeks.

-You need to be intentional and really pay attention to how your body responds to running.
+You need to be intentional and really pay attention to how your body responds to running after covid.
 If you find yourself weak, very tired, out-of-breathe more than usual; you have pushed to hard to fast.

 You may be experiencing muscular discomfort or joint discomfort as a consequence of your lack of activity over the previous several weeks.
 This should go away rather quickly, especially if you follow the advice for recovery.